serika-dev/Terms-Privacy/Privacy.md

 - To create and manage your user account.
 - To provide, maintain, and improve our services.
 - To manage billing and payments for premium services.
-- To personalize your experience and provide relevant content.
+- To personalize your experience and provide relevant content based on your preferences, including age verification and NSFW content preferences.
 - To communicate with you about updates, promotional offers, and other relevant information.
-- To ensure compliance with legal obligations and to enforce our Terms of Service.
-- To enhance security, prevent fraud, and protect against misuse of our platform.
-- To comply with any applicable laws, regulations, or governmental requests.
+- To ensure compliance with applicable laws, regulations, or governmental requests.
+- To support API development and manage developer access through API keys.

 **4. Data Retention**